slava-vishnyakov/chatlet/README.md

 ## Why Chatette?

-While Claudette is a great tool, it is specifically tailored for a particular use case.
+While Claudette is a great tool, it is specifically tailored for a particular use case (Anthropic's Claude).
 Chatette, on the other hand, is designed to be more versatile and can work with any model supported by OpenRouter.
-This makes it an ideal choice for developers looking for flexibility and ease of integration.

 ## Features

 - **Model Agnostic**: Supports any model available on OpenRouter.
 - **Easy Integration**: Simple API for integrating with your applications.
-- **Extensible**: Easily add custom tools and functionalities.
-- **Cost Estimation**: Built-in cost estimation for API usage.
+- **Cost Estimation**: Built-in cost estimation for API usage for some popular models.

 ## Getting Started